Our Continuous Improvement Plan (CIP)

 Develop a model for supporting students to actively direct their own educational experience by implementing the following:

-- Implementing Responsive and Restorative practices and
+- Building teachers skills in implementing Responsive and Restorative practices

 Academic Achievement